bruab/bruab.github.io/technology-i-love.md

 Language gives us song, and jokes, and an efficient way to transmit knowledge generationally.
 I wouldn't want to live without it.

+## Cheese (~7,000 years ago)

+Okay so the stuff in the grocery store is produced in a way that's pretty terrible for cows, the atmosphere, and probably whoever eats it.
+Still, the basic concept of turning milk into tangy sustenance that keeps ... good stuff, I'm a fan.
+(Thanks @tw for the suggestion.)

 ## Writing (~6,000 years ago)

 Spoken language gives us a way to connect with those around us, and to carry stories from generation to generation.
 But _written_ language goes so much further.
 It lets us learn from people far away from us in time and space, and the only limitation is how much time we can devote to reading.
 One of the best technologies ever.